alvesronald/UsersListApp/README.md

 <p>
-The UsersList App was created with the intention of showing my knowledge in unit testing and E2E (end to end).
+The UsersList App was created with the intention of showing my knowledge in unit testing.
 It's a simple application with navigation and a small list of users when consuming the route from an API.
 </p>